 How to Move to Germany Without a Job

 A lot of people prefer or are forced to move to Germany without having the intention to work there or don’t have a previously arranged job.
-It’s not mission impossible to move to Germany without a job.
+It’s not a mission impossible to move to Germany without a job.
 You just need to have clear intentions of what you’re going to do after getting your feet on German soil.

-Foreigners who have graduated from university have up to 18 months to find a suitable job for them in case they want to remain in the country.
+Foreigners who have graduated from the university have up to 18 months to find a suitable job for them in case they want to remain in the country.
 About 54% of foreign graduates prefer to remain living and working in Germany after they get their degree.
 English speakers will find it easy to remain in the country without even knowing German.
 Of course, they will have to learn the local language but will have no trouble finishing their education in English.
 They will also be able to find a temporary job until they polish their German language.

 A highly skilled worker who is already established in Germany usually brings his family to the country within a few months.
 Families who reunite with someone who already has a work visa in Germany can obtain their own right to work as well.
 They just have to follow the standard procedure of obtaining a work permit.